Bhat-Priyanka/AI_Projects/OpenAPI_lab.md

 Example Answer: India is a country in Asia that borders Nepal.
 The capital city is New Delhi.
 It uses System > User-Assistant > User prompt strategy to achieve best results.

-from openai import OpenAI

 # Add your key here.
 <br /> <code>
-client = OpenAI(api_key=os.getenv("OPENAI_API_KEY"))
+    from openai import OpenAI
     client = OpenAI(api_key="<OPENAI_API_TOKEN>")

     response = client.chat.completions.create(
         model="gpt-4o-mini",
         # Add a user and assistant message for in-context learning
         messages=[
             {"role": "system", "content": "You are a helpful Geography tutor that generates concise summaries for different countries."}, {"role": "user", "content": "Give me a quick summary of India."}, {"role": "assistant", "content": "India is a country in Asia that borders Nepal.
 The capital city is New Delhi."}, {"role": "user", "content": "Give me a quick summary of Greece."}
         ]
     )

     print(response.choices[0].message.content)
 </code>

 Example output: